Full-service provider of industrial catalysis. This is C&CS.

 Toxins (catalysis)

-hybrid service bundles
+Hybrid service bundles

 Our customers need solutions, often a combination of individual services.
-C&CS is a full-service provider for industrial catalysis and can offer integrated services including: – Expertise (assessments, consulting, calculations, laboratories), – Supply of suitable materials (catalysts, adsorbents, specialty products), – Handling in the reactor and plant (filling, emptying, regeneration, recycling, disposal).
-Hybrid service bundles (hySB) are the answer to complex, demanding catalysis challenges and […]
+C&CS is a full-service provider of industrial catalysis and can offer integrated services from:– Expertise (reports, consulting, calculations, laboratories),– Supply of suitable materials (catalysts, adsorbents, specialty products)– Handling in the reactor and plant (filling, emptying, regeneration, recycling, disposal).Hybrid service bundles (hySB) are the answer to […]

-silica gel
+Silica gel

 Catalysis Laboratory